jjc256/devigger/README.md

 - GUI interface with:
   - Sortable bets by risk percentage
   - Detailed bet information
-  - Copy to clipboard functionality
+  - Copy to clipboard functionality (formats data for spreadsheet with columns: date, bet info, odds, amount)
+    - Rounds bet amounts up to nearest $0.50 to appear more natural
+    - Uses default $500 bankroll (configurable in main.py)
   - Refresh capabilities